honungsburk/honungsburk.github.io/content/posts/glow.md

 Hello, people of the internet!

-I'm in the midest of releasing a game on Steam called [GLOW](https://store.steampowered.com/app/2896110/GLOW/).
+I'm in the middle of releasing a game on Steam called [GLOW](https://store.steampowered.com/app/2896110/GLOW/).
 Here is the description directly from the Steam page:

 > "_GLOW is an addictive physics-based arcade game that will challenge you to your limits.
 Push, dodge, and trick enemies while collecting points as the difficulty increases._"